microsoft/playwright/docs/src/test-ui-mode-js.md

 ## Source

 When you click on an action in your test, the corresponding line of code is highlighted in the Source panel.
+If you are using VS Code, you can easily open your test by clicking the Open in VS Code icon on the right from the file name in the Source tab.
+This will open your test in VS Code right at the highlighted line of code.

 ![showing source code of tests in ui mode](https://github.com/microsoft/playwright/assets/13063165/49b9fa2a-8a57-4044-acaa-0a2ea4784c5c)